About ITEC Asia-Pacific

 ITEC Asia-Pacific is part of a global series of ITEC conferences taking place around the world (North America, Asia, India, and Europe) to help engineers, researchers and decision makers exchange information and knowledge on electrified transportation technologies.

-The online registration system is available now, please click here.
+The online registration system will close on 2 June 2018.
+Register now, please click here.

 Prof. Yoichi Hori